dustinpfister/blog_posts/_posts/canvas-example-grid-defense.md

 ## 2 - grid unit module

 So now for a more advanced class that extends the grid class, and an enemy class.
+The Unit Grid class extends the base Grid class that I went over in the previous section, and on top of that adds some additional methods that have to do with spawning and updating enemies.

+The spawn method when called will place a new enemy in a cell that is all the way to the right side of the grid.
+If there number of enemies is at or above a set limit in the Unit Grid class instance the enemy will not spawn.

 ```js
 // ENEMY OBJECT CLASS